lczech/genesis/doc/manual/setup.md

 **Important remark:** At the moment, most, but not all functionality of genesis is exported to Python.
 This is mainly due to the fact that the library is developed by a C++ advocate.
 Well, also because there are some limits for the interoperability between Python and C++, e.g., regarding C++ concepts like streams, const correctness and templates.
+This make exporting certain functions more difficult than others.

 If you find yourself in need of a function of genesis that is not yet available via the Python interface, please